Gift basket

 A gift basket or fruit basket is typically a gift delivered to the recipient at their home or workplace.
 A variety of gift baskets exist: some contain fruit; while others might contain dry or canned foods such as tea, crackers and jam; or the basket might include a combination of fruit and dried good items.
 Gourmet gift baskets typically include exotic fruit, and often include quality cheese and wine, as well as other nonfood items.
 Gift baskets are often sent for special occasions—such as holidays—or as a thank-you or congratulations gift.
 In certain occasions, it is given as a sympathy gift or a condolence gift during funerals.
-In some countries in Asia, people use fruit basket as a decoration.
+In some countries in Asia, people use fruit baskets as decoration.
 They either eat it after the funeral service where the casket is laid in the cemetery or they leave the fruit baskets at their graves to let the dead rest in peace.